 - Electrolit: the Mexican electrolyte brand that has quietly grown to over $500 million in US sales by targeting Hispanic consumers and hangover recovery occasions

 Gatorade and Powerade still own the sports hydration shelf, but premium electrolyte brands have carved out a parallel market by targeting specific use cases (recovery, keto support, daily hydration) rather than competing on general sports performance.
+This niche-first strategy mirrors what we see in freeze-dried snacks, where DTC brands established premium positioning before legacy brands entered with mass-market pricing.
+The playbook is consistent: own a specific occasion, build loyalty, then expand distribution.

 Kombucha and Fermented Beverages